Useful terms on project results

-This page contains a list of Terms used with regards to Project Results with their meaning explained.
+This page contains a list of terms used around project results with their meaning explained.

-Dissemination is a planned process of providing information on the results of projects to the relevant target audiences.
+A planned process of informing relevant target audiences about the results of projects.
 This involves sharing products, practices, knowledge and experience gained during the project.

-Exploitation is a planned process of transferring successful results to stakeholders outside of the project’s organisations and of applying them beyond the project’s scope.
-This involves transferring results and recommendations to policymakers (at local, national or EU level) and fostering the re-use of processes and products developed during the project by relevant stakeholders e.g. practitioners in a specific field.
-Well-planned exploitation process maximises the potential and the added value of the EU-funded activities.
+A planned process of sharing successful results to stakeholders outside the project’s organisations and applying them beyond the project’s scope.
+This involves communicating results and recommendations to policymakers (at local, national or EU level) and encouraging relevant stakeholders to reuse processes and products developed during the project.
+By planning an exploitation process properly, you can maximise the potential and added value of the EU-funded activities.

-Results are achievements of the projects and can be classified as:
+Achievements of the projects which can be classified as:

-Output - a tangible product which is produced by a given project and which may be quantified; outputs can be accessible products like curricula, studies, reports, materials, events or websites.
+- Output - a tangible product which is produced by a given project and which may be quantified.
+Includes products like curricula, studies, reports, materials, events or websites.

-Good practice is a term given to a project that has been particularly well managed and can therefore be a source of inspiration for others.
+A term given to a project that has been particularly well managed and can act as a source of inspiration for others.

-Success story is a term given to projects that have distinguished themselves by their impact, contribution to policy-making, innovative results, creative approach and ability to inspire others.
+A term given to projects that have distinguished themselves by their impact, contribution to policy-making, innovative results, creative approach and ability to inspire others.